Dick Strawbridge: Other television appearances

 Strawbridge also had a major role in the BBC's commemoration of the 60th anniversary of D-Day, and he was the co-host and resident "boffin" on the 2005 game show, Geronimo!.
 He also appeared as a regular team captain in the US series, Junkyard Mega-Wars.

 Strawbridge also starred in The Big Idea, in which he tested out amateur inventions, and he featured in the short series The Re-Inventors, a series of five, hour-long programmes commissioned by the UK digital channel UKTV History and first broadcast through the week of 11 December 2006.
 Each episode featured Strawbridge and his son James reconstructing an invention of historic significance, with a budget of £500 and their mobile workshop.
 They then try it out against the real thing.
 UKTV History also shows "Crafty Tricks of War" from time to time.

-On 13 November 2009, Strawbridge was a guest on Robert Llewellyn's CarPool.
+On 13 November 2009, Strawbridge was a guest on Robert Llewellyn's web series CarPool.

 In summer 2010, he appeared in Celebrity Masterchef, reaching the final.

 On 20 November 2010, Strawbridge appeared on the Children in Need Special of Bargain Hunt.

 In 2012, Strawbridge was announced as presenter of new Channel 5 series Beat the Ancestors, which commenced broadcast in February 2013.

 In 2016, he was announced as a co-host of the three-part BBC Four series Trainspotting Live, which was broadcast in July 2016.

 In 2017, Strawbridge presented Cabins in the Wild with Will Hardie, a show following a competition set up by the Welsh Tourist Board.
 Eight competitors were selected based on their designs to build cabins, intended to be combined as a hotel in the countryside, before one ultimate winner was selected.
 The two presenters also constructed their own cabin.

 In 2018, Channel 4 broadcast a programme called The Biggest Little Railway in the World, which documented an attempt to get a model train to traverse the 73 mi Great Glen Way between Fort William and Inverness.
 Strawbridge was the main presenter and lead engineer on the project.

+Podcast

+Following the completion of the final series of Escape to the Chateau, Dick and Angel Strawbridge launched a weekly podcast titled Dick & Angel’s CHAT…EAU.
+According to Global Player, Dick and Angel's Chat...Eau will follow the day-to-day life of the Strawbridge family today, including "the inner workings of their unique family home, the upkeep, the projects and the adventures, big and small".

+The first episode launched on Global Player and other major podcast platforms on 1 November, 2023, and is titled "112 Steps, 2 Turrets & 1 Tip," and involved the couple looking back at how they found their chateau and knew that it was "the one".